mesosphere/d2iq-engineering-blog/content/posts/kubevirt-part-1/index.md

 kubernetes     ClusterIP   10.96.0.1       <none>        443/TCP        167m
 ```

-In this example, a service with type `NodePort` will be created and open the port 32537/tcp on each Kubernetes worker node.
+In this example, a service with type `NodePort` will be created and open the port 32537/TCP on each Kubernetes worker node.
-To access the virtual machine, any Kubernetes worker node ip or hostname + the shown node port can be used:
+To access the virtual machine, any Kubernetes worker node IP or hostname plus the shown node port can be used:

 ```bash
 $ ssh <ip.of.my.workernode> -p 32537 -l cirros